You might love drinking soft drinks or beverages, however, do you know that they cause a number of oral health issues.

 Eventually, it causes the tooth enamel to wear off with long exposure.

-With the water and tea of enamel, the dentin exposes and leads to tooth decay and sensitivity.
+With mineral waters and tea of enamel, the dentin exposes and leads to tooth decay and sensitivity.

 Effects of High Fructose Corn Syrup, HFCS